Surface Water Management Division

 Each year Surface Water Management staff respond to more than 325 drainage complaints called in by citizens.
 Visit this page to report a drainage problem in your neighborhood or request a drainage investigation.
 If you have trouble using the drainage investigation request form call (425) 388-6467 or email email@example.com.

-In order for the publicly and privately owned network of storm drainage facilities (e.g., detention ponds, biofiltration swales, detention vaults, etc.) to function properly, the individual facilities in the network need regular maintenance.
+In order for the publicly and privately owned storm drainage facilities (e.g., detention ponds, biofiltration swales, detention vaults, etc.) to function properly, each needs regular maintenance.
 This program helps ensure that both public and private drainage facilities are regularly maintained by their owners.
 The ultimate goal of the program is to help reduce flooding of private property and public roads, improve water quality, and protect aquatic habitat.

 In 2009, the program was expanded to comply with recent changes to the County’s National Pollutant Discharge Elimination System (NPDES) permit, which is mandated by the federal Clean Water Act.
 To comply with these regulatory changes, the County must inspect public and private storm drainage facilities, determine whether the facilities meet performance standards, and require facility owners to correct any problems or deficiencies.